LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.373.1
+*Released*: 29 September 2023
+* Update help text for alias fields in support of defaulting to using the aliases as parents when inserting entities

 ### version 2.373.0
 *Released*: 27 September 2023
 - Projects Administration Improvements